Podcastle vs Riverside: Which is Better for Podcasting in 2025?

 Key Benefits

-- Magic Clips: Automatically generates short, shareable clips from your recordings, saving you tons of time.
+• Magic Clips: Automatically create short, shareable clips from your recordings, perfect for social media.

 Pricing